MLB celebrates Jackie Robinson, calls for justice continue

 MLB celebrates Jackie Robinson, calls for justice continueNew

 PHOENIX (AP) — Major League Baseball is observing a Jackie Robinson Day like no other, with teams celebrating a man who broke the sport’s color barrier with the Brooklyn Dodgers in 1947 while the racial reckoning continued.
-Ten baseball games were postponed over two days as some teams joined other sports like the NBA, WNBA and MLS in protesting social injustice.
+Eleven games were postponed this week as some teams joined other sports like the NBA, WNBA and MLS in protesting social injustice.
 Jackie Robinson Day is usually on April 15, but the celebration was moved to Aug.
 28 this season to accommodate the COVID-19-altered schedule, which started in late July.